SCIENCE ADVISORY BOARD DEVELOPMENTAL AND REPRODUCTIVE TOXICANT (DART) IDENTIFICATION COMMITTEE

 - Laurence Baskin has worked at the University of California as professor of urology and pediatrics since 2004 and been a surgeon scientist since 1993.
 In 1997, he was appointed chief of pediatric urology.
 He is primary author on over 200 peer-reviewed articles, editor of the Handbook of Pediatric Urology, Hinman’s atlas of Pediatric Urologic Surgery and Assistant editor of the pediatric section, Journal Urology.
 He is Principal Investigator on basic urologic research, clinical and mentoring grants funded by the National Institutes of Health (NIH) and National Science Foundation.
 He is presently head of the NIH study section on urologic disease.
 He is president of the Society for Pediatric Urology and was previously president of the Society for Fetal Urology, the Asia-Pacific Association of Pediatric Urology, the Society of Genitourinary Reconstructive Surgeons and the American Association of Pediatric Urology.
 He is a member of the American Urological Association and the Society of Pediatric Urologic Surgeons and a fellow at the American College of Surgeons and American Academy of Pediatrics.
 He earned a doctorate degree in medicine at the University of California, Los Angeles.

-- Ellen Gold has served on the Developmental and Reproductive Toxicant Identification Committee since 2005.
-She has been a professor at the University of California, Davis since 1988 and has served as chair of the Department of Public Health Sciences, School of Medicine since 2008.
+Ellen Gold has served on the Developmental and Reproductive Toxicant Identification Committee since 2005 and has been its Chair since 2013.
+She has been a Professor of Epidemiology at the University of California, Davis since 1988 in the Department of Public Health Sciences, School of Medicine.
 She is a member of the Society for Epidemiologic Research, American College of Epidemiology and American Public Health Association.
 She earned a doctorate degree in epidemiology at the Johns Hopkins University.

-- Ulrike Luderer has been associate professor in the Department of Medicine, Division of Occupational and Environmental Medicine at the University of California, Irvine since 2006 and was assistant professor from 1999 to 2006.
+- Ulrike Luderer has been a professor in the Department of Medicine, Division of Occupational and Environmental Medicine at the University of California, Irvine since 2013 and was associate professor from 2006 to 2013 and assistant professor from 1999 to 2006.
 She was a senior postdoctoral fellow at the University of Washington Department of Environmental and Occupational Health Sciences from 1998 to 1999 and completed her fellowship in occupational and environmental medicine there in 1998.
 She is a member of the Society for the Study of Reproduction, the Endocrine Society, the Society of Toxicology and the American College of Occupational and Environmental Medicine.
 She is chair of the California Environmental Contaminant Biomonitoring Program scientific guidance panel and served on the U.S. Environmental Protection Agency Science Advisory Board, Environmental Health Committee, among other service on national and international advisory panels.
 She earned a Master of Public Health degree from the University of Washington and doctorate degrees in neurobiology and physiology and in medicine from Northwestern University.
 She is board-certified in occupational medicine and internal medicine.

 - Aydin Nazmi has been assistant professor at California Polytechnic State University, San Luis Obispo since 2009.
 He was a postdoctoral research fellow at the University of Michigan School of Public Health from 2008 to 2009 and served as a U.S. Peace Corps volunteer from 1999 to 2001.
 He is a member of the American Public Health Association, the Society for Epidemiologic Research, the International Epidemiological Association and the International Society for Developmental Origins of Health and Disease.
 He earned a Master of Science degree in public health nutrition from the London School of Hygiene and Tropical Medicine and a doctorate degree in epidemiology from the Federal University of Pelotas.